Edit this page

 to have all icon generation taken care of.

 Many complex native packages require additional setup beyond installing and autolinking.
-For example, a camera library requires permission settings to be added to AndroidManifest.xml for Android and Info.plist for iOS.
+For example, a camera library requires permission settings to be added AndroidManifest.xml for Android and Info.plist for iOS.
 This additional setup can be considered a configuration side effect of a package.
 Pasting the required side effect code into your project's native files can lead to difficult native compilation errors, and it's also code that you now own and maintain.

-When you uninstall a package you have to be certain you removed all of the side effects required to make that package work.
+When you uninstall a package, you have to be certain you removed all of the side effects required to make that package work.
 If you miss anything, it leads to orphaned code that you cannot trace back to any particular package, this code builds up and makes your project harder to understand and maintain.

 With Prebuild the only side effect is the config plugin in a project's Expo config (app.json), which will throw an error when the corresponding node module has been uninstalled, meaning a lot less orphaned configuration.